polyaxon/polyaxon/site/docs/references/polyaxon-helm-reference.md

 ## Ingress, RBAC, and API service

-This chart provides support for Ingress resource with a custom ingress controller `polyaxon-ingress`.
+This chart provides support for an Ingress resource with a custom ingress controller `polyaxon-ingress`.
 You can also provide different annotations for the ingress and it will not use `polyaxon-ingress` class. (`ingress.annotations.kubernetes.io/ingress.class`)

 | Parameter                | Description                                        | Default